LibreTubeApp/LibreTube/README.md

 ## Security

 Security is something I take very seriously.
-Therefore there are a lot of security features in this application.

-- Uses a strong and modern algorithm to hash passwords.
+- The app uses a strong and modern algorithm to hash passwords.
-- Sets security headers via the excellent helmet library.
+- The app sets security headers via the helmet security library.
-- Includes CSP by default.
+- The app includes CSP by default.
 The implementation is somewhat hamstrung by Next.js' lacking support though.

-If you find any security sensitive flaws, feel free to contact me by email.
+If you find any security sensitive flaws, feel free to contact me by email directly.
 You can find it at henriksen.is.

 ## Technology

 The app is very modern, using the latest in buzzword technology.
-It is a serverside rendered progressive webapp.
+The frontend is a serverside rendered progressive webapp.
 The backend is a nodejs fullstack javascript expressjs powered next.js rendered react app with an Apollo GraphQL API wich is rehydrated on the client.

 Enough buzzwords?
 Okay.
-Check this out though:
+Check this out:

 INSERT GIF OF INSTALLING THE APP HERE.

 That's PWA being installed on a phone.
-This way it should be able to replace your YouTube app if your phone supports.
+This way it should be able to replace your YouTube app if your OS supports PWAs.

 ## Support